popecruzdt/enablement-dynatrace-dem-101/docs/4-deploy-dynatrace.md

 ```

 !!! warning "ImagePullBackOff Error"
-    In case you encounter an **ImagePullBackOff** error, check `public.ecr.aws` to make sure the container image with that tag exists.
+    In case you encounter an **ImagePullBackOff** error, check [public.ecr.aws](https://gallery.ecr.aws/dynatrace/dynatrace-logmodule){target=_blank} to make sure the container image with that tag exists.
 If not, change the value to use an existing one.
     ![Container Registry](../img/deploy-dynatrace_log_module_container_registry.png)

 Enabling the option **Restrict Log monitoring to certain resources** option will add `spec.logMonitoring.ingestRuleMatchers` to the Dynakube definition.